suyashphatak23/Image-Display-App/README.md

 # Image Display App (IMAGE HANDELING)

+In this project, I have created a simple image display app.
+We will upload image from the admin panel.
+There are also addition field like title and description.
+I have also created a detailed view in which I have created a carousel which will display image in slideshow manner.
+These project was to clear the media handlings basics in django.

 [![Build Status](http://img.shields.io/travis/badges/badgerbadgerbadger.svg?style=flat-square)](https://travis-ci.org/badges/badgerbadgerbadger)
 [![Coverage Status](http://img.shields.io/coveralls/badges/badgerbadgerbadger.svg?style=flat-square)](https://coveralls.io/r/badges/badgerbadgerbadger)

 # Outputs

 ## Admin Panel

+Admin Panel will get the image and other inputs from admin.

 <img src="https://github.com/suyashphatak23/Image-Display-App/blob/main/outputs/AdminPanel.PNG" title="No Task" width="auto" height="auto" alt="No Task">

 ## Home Page

+The user interface of the home page in card manner of bootstrap.

 <img src="https://github.com/suyashphatak23/Image-Display-App/blob/main/outputs/HomePage.PNG" title="No Task" width="auto" height="auto" alt="No Task">

 ## Detailed View of Images

+This is detailed view of image where we can see more than one image.

 <img src="https://github.com/suyashphatak23/Image-Display-App/blob/main/outputs/CarouselView.PNG" title="No Task" width="auto" height="auto" alt="No Task">

 # Clone